 Step 5: Hire a hauling company

-Contact a local hauling company to pick up the machine and dispose of it.
+Contact a local hauling company to pick up and dispose of the machine.
 The cost for this is usually around $100.

-It's frustrating to have an empty vending machine sitting around on your property, and even more so when you don't know who to contact about it.
-If you have to take the measures listed above, just be sure to keep all documentation of any attempt to contact the supplier about removing the vending machine.
+Having an empty vending machine on your property is frustrating, especially when you don't know who to contact.
+If you have to take the measures listed above, just keep all documentation of any attempt to contact the supplier about removing the vending machine.
 That means letters, emails, and phone calls.
-If time is of the essence, shorten the length of time for providing notice, but do try to provide at least two weeks.
+If time is of the essence, shorten the time for providing notice, but do try to provide at least two weeks.